What EV owners need to know about tire wear and maintenance

 - Check your pressure frequently to ensure you’re always running at the optimal air pressure level.
 Find that recommended pressure on your door jam or in your owner’s manual.

 - Rotate your tires frequently, as recommended.
-Even if you have front-wheel drive, it’s still the dominant axle and seasonal rotations will promote even wear, as recommended.
 Even if you have front-wheel drive, it’s still the dominant axle and seasonal rotations will promote even wear.

 Get wheel alignments performed on your EV to help ensure there’s no misalignment causing additional drag.
 This reduces tire life and will cost you more at the pump.
-When alignments are performed regularly on your EV it helps to ensure there’s no misalignment causing additional drag.
+Perform wheel alignments on your EV to ensure there’s no misalignment causing additional drag, which reduces tire life and will cost you more at the pump.

 3. Drive smoothly